wrmeyer/wrmeyer/README.md

-wrmeyer is an account belonging to Wil M. Dubree at Indiana University Bloomington.
+wrmeyer is an account belonging to Wil M. Dubree at University of Wisconsin-Madison.

 All repositories are created and maintained for educational and research purposes.